microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

 weight: 4
 description: >
 ---
-## Connect an existing Windows server to Azure Arc with Configuration Manager using a script
+## Connect an existing Windows server to Azure Arc using Configuration Manager with PowerShell

 The following README will guide you on how to connect an Windows machine to Azure Arc with a PowerShell script using Configuration Manager.